vdellamea/jamulus-server-remote/EXPERIMENTAL-automix/README.md

 ## Configuration
 Without any specific configuration, the system attempts to pan the tracks in a uniformly distributed way (I hope).
 One player: centered; two: on per side (but not totally); three: one centered, one left, one right; etc.

 However, since the system is prevalently aimed at private servers, in config.php you may set the name of each musician/singer exactly as in their Jamulus profile, and set the position relative to left (1.0= all left, 0= all right, 0.5= center, etc).
 Tracks are recognised by the name, and thus can be panned in an informed way (e.g., drums and bass in the middle, guitars well spaced, etc).
-This can be also done inside automix.php, which does not read the config.php file.

 ## Command line usage
 The `automix.php` file can be also invoked autonomously from command line.
 In this case, you may set bandmates panning right inside `automix.php`, without the need for `config.php`.